ansible/ansible-documentation/docs/docsite/rst/network/user_guide/validate.rst

 Structuring the data
 =====================

-You can pull previously structured data from a file, or use the :ref:`cli_parse <ansible_collections.ansible.utils.cli_parse_module>` module to structure your data.
+You can pull previously structured data from a file, or use the :ansplugin:`cli_parse <ansible.utils.cli_parse#module>` module to structure your data.

 The following example fetches the operational state of some network (Cisco NXOS) interfaces and translates that state to structured data using the ``ansible.netcommon.pyats`` parser.